caleorourke/blue/README.md

-## Piccolo
+## Limelight

-Introducing Piccolo, an **IBM Cloud Development** concept page.
+Introducing Limelight, an **IBM Cloud Development** concept page.
 The intent is to advertise what we do, how cool we are, and showcase our teams to job candidates and visitors of our public-facing website.

 ## Local Deployment

-Below is a quick "how to" for cloning, installing, and running Piccolo locally.
+Below is a quick "how to" for cloning, installing, and running Limelight locally.

 ### Prerequisites

-Piccolo requires the latest, stable Ruby packages for the following versions:
+Limelight requires the latest, stable Ruby packages for the following versions:

 * Ruby 2.0.0 (p643)
 * Ruby 2.1.5